bfdes/bfdes.github.io/posts/create-a-class.md

 \end{aligned}
 $$

-Every utility coefficient $u_i$ needs to be positive; based on what we have said before, can you see why?
+Every utility coefficient $u_i$ needs to be positive to satisfy the non-satiation assumption.

-Apart from advancing a particular utility model for every player, we made some other assumptions implicitly:

-- Modifications can be made independently of each other
-- All modifications imbue characteristics that can be modelled as changes to weapon attributes

-Of these, the first assumption is the hardest one to reconcile with our model.
-Although one modification rarely prevents another from being made entirely, there are suspicions that their combined effect on weapon attributes is not merely additive.

-## The Knapsack Problem
+# The Knapsack Problem

-Observe that maximising the original objective $U$ is the same as maximising a transformed one $U'$:
+Observe that maximizing the original objective $U$ is the same as maximizing a transformed one $U'$:

 $$
 \begin{aligned}